rancher/secrets-bridge/README.md

 ##### Step 6: Configure Vault for Secrets-Bridge startup

-Start but creating a temporary token with a TTL of 15m and a max usage of 2 attempts (1st used to place permanent token within cubbyhole; 2nd usage is when secrets-bridge starts up and contacts Vault to get permanent token)
+Start by creating a temporary token with a TTL of 15m and a max usage of 2 attempts (1st used to place permanent token within cubbyhole; 2nd usage is when secrets-bridge starts up and contacts Vault to get permanent token)

 ```
 TEMP_TOKEN=$(curl -s -H "X-Vault-Token: $ROOT_TOKEN" ${VAULT_URL}/v1/auth/token/create -d '{"policies": ["default"], "ttl": "15m", "num_uses": 2}' | jq -r '.auth.client_token')
 ```
 Then create a permanent token for the grantor-default role.
-This token will be used by the secrets-bride to interact with Vault and create temp tokens for applications.
+This token will be used by the secrets-bridge to interact with Vault and create temp tokens for applications.

 ```
 PERM_TOKEN=$(curl -s -X POST -H "X-Vault-Token: $ROOT_TOKEN" ${VAULT_URL}/v1/auth/token/create/grantor-default -d '{"policies": ["default", "grantor-default", "app1", "app2"], "ttl": "72h", "meta": {"configPath": "secret/secrets-bridge/Default"}}' | jq -r '.auth.client_token')